haskell/haskell-language-server/ghcide/README.md

 | Display type and source module of values | hover |
 | Remove redundant imports, replace suggested typos for values and module imports, fill type holes, insert missing type signatures, add suggested ghc extensions  | codeAction (quickfix) |

+## Limitations to Multi-Component support

+`ghcide` supports loading multiple components into the same session so that features such as go-to definition work across components.
+However, there are some limitations to this.

+1. You will get much better results currently manually specifying the hie.yaml file.
+Until tools like cabal and stack provide the right interface to support multi-component projects, it is always advised to specify explicitly how your project partitions.
+2. Cross-component features only work if you have loaded at least one file from each component.
+3. There is a known issue where if you have three components, such that A depends on B which depends on C then if you load A and C into the session but not B then under certain situations you can get strange errors about a type coming from two different places.
+See [this repo](https://github.com/fendor/ghcide-bad-interface-files) for a simple reproduction of the bug.

 ## Using it

 ### Install `ghcide`